otaviomacedo/aws-batch-simulator/README.md

 ![](./docs/img/basic-usage-distribution.png)

 As we would expect, the shape of the graph resembles that of an exponential distribution.
-The mean time in this particular simulation was about 17.88 minutes, somewhat above the average 15 minutes to run a job.
-The extra time was spent by the jobs waiting in the queue.
+The mean time in this particular simulation was about 20.2 minutes, compared to the average 15 minutes to run a job.
+The extra 5 minutes or so were spent by the jobs waiting in the queue.

 The report also shows how congested the system was over time, reflected by the number of jobs in the queue at each point in time: